python-graphblas/python-graphblas/docs/user_guide/udf.rst

 2. Discuss commonality for other operators
 3. Discuss register_anonymous

-Python-graphblas requires ``numba`` which enables compiling user-defined Python functions to native machine code for use in GraphBLAS.
+Python-graphblas requires ``numba`` which enables compiling user-defined Python functions to native machine code for use by the GraphBLAS backend.
+This provides functions which are very performant.

-Example customized UnaryOp:
+Example user-defined UnaryOp:

 .. code-block:: python